A verse-by-verse exegetical commentary on the Greek New Testament

 Noting our friend Dionysius again, he argued that the Revelation is not be interpreted in a literal sense.
 This is a widely held view among those commentators who tend to be amilliennial in their approach to the book, theological rather than historical.
 Trying to work out the date of writing by identifying which Roman emperor identifies with the one still reigning of the kings of the antichristian empire, cf., 17:10ff, is fraught.

-Although a latter date is preferred by most scholars, the internal and external evidence gives support to an earlier date.
-Smalley suggests a date just before the fall of Jerusalem to Titus, although shortly after works just as well.
-The lingering stains of Nero's pogrom, harassment of the church in Palestine by the Jewish authorities, and the events surrounding the destruction of Jerusalem and the Temple in 70AD, provides a compelling context for the writing of Revelation.
+Although persecution is viewed as the context for Revelation, a fair reading of the seven letters does not evidence widespread persecution.
+A latter date may be preferred by most scholars, but the internal and external evidence gives support to an earlier date.
+Smalley suggests a date just before the fall of Jerusalem when Titus was the emperor of Rome.
+The lingering stains of Nero's pogrom, harassment of the church by Jewish authorities, a decline in fervor and a general adjustment to the secular environment, provides a compelling context for the writing of Revelation.

 Revelation, more than any other New Testament book, requires a recognition of the form of literature being employed.
 The text of the book moves from narrative, to poetry, from hymns to prose, oracles to apocalyptic visions, ..... all requiring a recognition of the form of literature being used.
 Where literary forms are ignored we end up with apocalyptic visions read as actual accounts of events yet to be fulfilled, eg., the millennium.
 The prophecy school approach prompts age-long debates between postmillennialists (a 1,000 year reign of Christ prior to his second coming and the formation of the new heavens and new earth) and premillennialists (a 1,000 year reign of Christ after his second coming and before the formation of the new heavens and new earth).
 I fall into the amilliennial camp, holding that the 1,000 years is nothing more than an image of this present age, an age which is initiated with the death, resurrection and ascension of Christ and which will end at his return.